Westlake-AI/DV/README.md

-# DV
-DV

-Structure-Preserving and Batch-Correcting Visualization Using Deep Manifold Transformation for Single-cell RNA-Seq Profiles
+# Structure-Preserving and Batch-Correcting Visualization Using Deep Manifold Transformation for Single-cell RNA-Seq Profiles